Just intonation: a general framework

 The ustads in India from way back considered that they followed Pythagoras, but early on they made the discovery that trying to tune by numbers was a losing game, and Ibn Sina (Avicenna) (980-1037 AD), who was their great philosopher of aesthetics, said in plain terms that it was wiser to rely on the ears of the experts.
 Ahobala tried to do the numbers thing (and Kamilkhani) but they are relegated to a footnote of 17th C musicology.

-Bharata Muni, the author(s) of the Natya Shastra, may have heard of “Pythagoras tuning”, a theory which Indian scientists would have been able to expand considerably because of their advance in the use of calculus.
+Bharata Muni, the author(s) of the Natya Shastra, may have heard of "Pythagorean tuning", a theory that Indian scientists could have expanded considerably, given their expertise in the use of calculus..
 Despite this, not a single number is quoted in the entire chapter on musical scales.
 This paradox is discussed on my page The Two-vina experiment.
-In A Mathematical Discussion of the Ancient Theory of Scales according to Natyashastra I showed a minimal reason: Bharata’s description leads to an infinite set of solutions, which should be formalised with some algebra, rather than a finite set of integer ratios.
+In A Mathematical Discussion of the Ancient Theory of Scales according to Natyashastra, I showed a minimal reason: Bharata's description leads to an infinite set of solutions, which should be formalised with some algebra, rather than a set of integer ratios.

 How (and why) should the octave be divided into 22 micro-intervals when most Indo-European musical systems only name 5 to 12 notes?
-Some innocent ethnomusicologists have claimed that Bharata’s model must be a variant of the Arabic “quartertone system”, or even a tempered scale with 22 intervals… If so, why not 24 shruti-s?
+Some naive ethnomusicologists have claimed that Bharata's model must be a variant of the Arabic "quartertone system", or even a tempered scale with 22 intervals… If so, why not 24 shruti-s?
 Or any arbitrary number?
-The two-vina experiment produces shruti-s of unequal size.
-No sum of microtones of 54.5 cents in a 22-grade tempered scale would produce an interval close to 702 cents — the perfect fifth that gives consonance (samvadi) to musical scales.
+The two-vina experiment produces shruti-s of unequal sizes.
+No sum of microtones of 54.5 cents in a 22-degree tempered scale would produce an interval close to 702 cents — the perfect fifth that gives consonance (samvadi) to musical scales.

 Building tonagrams on the Apple II from tonal data collected by Bel's MMA (1982)